 Heroin is an illicitly manufactured opioid drug and morphine derivative.
 Both the pain-relieving and pleasurable properties of heroin are initiated through the drug’s interaction with opioid receptors in the brain.
 It is most often distributed on the street market as a white or brown powder, which is then commonly dissolved in liquid to then be used intravenously.
 Heroin can also be smoked or snorted.
 When used, heroin can relieve pain, reduce anxiety and create a sense of euphoria.

 The acute withdrawal syndrome associated with heroin (and other opioid drugs, for that matter) is rarely fatal, but can be sufficiently unpleasant to discourage recovery efforts and trigger immediate relapse.
+The symptoms associated with opiate withdrawal are also known as dope sickness.
 Supervised detoxification can help minimize relapse risk while also providing medical assistance in the event of any complications.

 Professional, supervised detox can provide a safe, comfortable and medically monitored environment in which you are able to rid yourself of the drug and its toxic influences.
 A formally supervised program may include the use of certain medications that lessen the severity of withdrawal symptoms.
 This type of treatment, involving both the use of medication during detox and the prescribing of a post-detox treatment plan is called medication-assisted treatment, or MAT.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) endorses MAT as an effective method of treating heroin and other forms of opioid abuse.